bitcraze/aideck-gap8-examples/README.md

 This example can be easily modified to a different classification task by using a similar and simple dataset.

+In addition to get quickly started on your own AI application you can make use of the principles of Transfer Learning.

-## For users starting with embedded applications and the Crazyflie
+### For users starting with embedded applications and the Crazyflie
 For this example a basic understanding on how to:
 * Program in Python and C
 * Use Linux systems